-Machine Learning is the second set of films in the Hype Cycle series.
-It builds on the studio’s past experiments with motion studies, and asks: when will machines achieve human agility?
+Machine Learning is the second set of films in our Hype Cycle series.
+It builds on our past experiments with motion studies, and asks: when will machines achieve human agility?

 Set in a spacious, well-worn dance studio, a dancer teaches a series of robots how to move.
 As the robots’ abilities develop from shaky mimicry to composed mastery, a physical dialogue emerges between man and machine – mimicking, balancing, challenging, competing, outmanoeuvring.